rubygems/bundler-site/source/docs/commands/bundle_console.md

+---
+title: bundle console
+---

 ## bundle console

-Start an interactive Ruby console session in the context of the current bundle.
+> Start an interactive Ruby console session in the context of the current bundle.

 ```
 $ bundle console [GROUP]